 And we've said before, are there parallels here to Watergate?

-This I mean, specifically looks like Watergate.
+This, I mean, specifically looks like Watergate.

-That's unprecedented um in our system, and it's a danger to every voter in the country if that's what happened.
+That's unprecedented in our system, and it's a danger to every voter in the country if that's what happened.

 You know, Greg, I can glean a lot from the title of your coming book.